 - Post-entry requirements pertaining to animal traceback and recordkeeping apply and will need to be met by the importer of record.
-These requirements will be outlined in the import permit, and can also be found in detail at Post-entry Requirements for Imported Live Breeding Sheep and Goats from Canada. - Additional Requirements: - Importers are advised that individual states may have additional import requirements.
+These requirements will be outlined in the import permit and can also be found in detail at Post-Entry Requirements for Importers of Live Sheep and Goats From Canada for Breeding or Production. - Additional Requirements: - Importers are advised that individual states may have additional import requirements.
 It is the importer's responsibility to verify these conditions and to meet them.
 The importer should contact the U.S. State veterinarian (State Regulations and Import Requirements) of the destination State to determine these regulations.

-8. Sheep or goats refused entry
+8. Sheep or Goats Refused Entry

-• If the sheep or goats are unaccompanied by the required certificate, or if they are found upon inspection at the port of entry to be affected with a communicable disease or to have been exposed thereto, they shall be refused entry and shall be handled or quarantined, or otherwise disposed of as the Administrator may direct.

-• Further, if it is determined prior to or after importation that any pre-entry or post-entry requirements were not met, or the sheep or goats are affected with or have been exposed to TSEs, the ruminants, their progeny, and any other ruminants that have been housed with or exposed to the ruminants will be disposed of or otherwise handled as directed by the Administrator.
+- If the sheep or goats are unaccompanied by the required certificate, or if they are found upon inspection at the port of entry to be affected with a communicable disease or to have been exposed thereto, they shall be refused entry and shall be handled or quarantined, or otherwise disposed of as the Administrator may direct. - Further, if it is determined prior to or after importation that any pre-entry or post-entry requirements were not met, or the sheep or goats are affected with or have been exposed to TSEs, the ruminants, their progeny, and any other ruminants that have been housed with or exposed to the ruminants will be disposed of or otherwise handled as directed by the Administrator.